Sontje Hansen: Curaçao

 On 26 September 2025, Hansen was called up to the Curaçao national team for the first time by manager Dick Advocaat.
 Five days later, his request to switch international allegiance to Curaçao was approved by FIFA.
+In May 2026, he was named in Curaçao's squad for the 2026 FIFA World Cup, the country's first-ever appearance at the tournament.

+In September 2026, it was reported that Hansen would no longer accept call-ups to Curaçao long as Advocaat remained head coach.